 - Minimal treatment time

 Drs.
-Larson, Park, Arcan, and Miller are experienced oral and maxillofacial surgeons, which means they are specialists when it comes to understanding facial structures and function.
+Park, Arcan, Miller, Brewer are experienced oral and maxillofacial surgeons, which means they are specialists when it comes to understanding facial structures and function.
 If your teeth and jaws do not line up and you are experiencing any symptoms associated with your condition, corrective jaw surgery may be right for you.
 We encourage you to contact our office to schedule a personalized consultation with one of our doctors.
 Together, we can achieve your goals for a brighter, healthier smile.